emilsundberg-h/-fe19tp1_-Team-Paperclip-/README.md

-# -fe19tp1_-Team-Paperclip-
-Quire
+# Quire

-Quire is an amazing notebook editor built with TinyMCE.
+Quire is an amazing notebook editor built with [TinyMCE](https://www.tiny.cloud/features).
 Quire has many features such as autosave to local storage,search function, basic web accessibility, adding tags and favourite marks to your notes.
 Press the Quire logo to recieve a surprise.

-Prerequsites:
+## Prerequsites
 Before you use Quire, ensure you meet the following requirements:
 *Internet Connection

-Tutorial to use Quire:
+## Tutorial to use Quire:
 Press the + button to add note.
 Press the folder icon to browse through your notes.
 To activate Dark mode you can either change your OS to Dark mode or activate it in the settings tab.